 This consent lasts up to 12 months (but expiring 31 March each year) and enables a trader to trade up to 7 days a week (within specified times) at a specified pitch with a specified trading unit or stall within the financial year.
 This type of consent will not be granted for a period of less than 4 weeks.
 This consent may be issued for a single pitch only.
 Additional consents will be required for additional pitches and trading units.
-If applicants only intend on operating during a specified period of the year, they must specify this at the time of application.
-A pitch left vacant when it should be in use could result in the consent being revoked.

-8.3 Occasional Street Trading Consent

-This consent lasts for up to 30 specified days at a specified pitch.
+INCIL 8.3 Annual Food Street Consent This consent operates similarly to an Annual Street Trading Consent, except it applies to traders whose primary or sole purpose is to provide for and/or drink.
+For clarity persons who require a Food Hygiene Rating will be required to obtain this consent.
+8.4 Occasional Street Trading Consent This consent lasts for up to 30 specified days at a specified pitch.
 This consent may be issued for a single pitch only.
 Additional consents will be required for more than one stall or mobile unit.

-8.6 Occasional Markets and events trading Consent

-This consent may be used where street trading is taking place as part of an event, or is a one-off event of its own, such as a specialist one off market.
+8.5 Occasional Food Street Trading Consent This consent operates similarly to an Occasional Street Trading Consent, except it applies to traders whose primary or sole purpose is to provide for and/or drink.
+For clarity persons who require a Food Hygiene Rating will be required to obtain this consent.
+8.6 Occasional Markets, events and special occasion trading activity This consent may be used where street trading is taking place as part of an event, or is a one-off event of its own, such as a specialist one off market.
 The consent may be issued for up to 4 consecutive days.
 Such consents may be used to support events organised by community groups.

-8.7 Regular Markets Consent

-Market Operators holding markets (more than 5 stalls) on a regular basis will be required to apply for a consent.
+8.7 Regular Markets Market Operators holdings markets (more than 5 stalls) on a regular basis will be required to apply for a consent.
 This consent lasts up to 12 months (but expiring 31 March each year).
 The charging structure makes provision between monthly markets and those held at a greater frequency.

-- 8.8 All consent holders are required to notify the licensing team if they do not intend to trade, or do not trade for any reason. - 8.9 Road closures may be required in some circumstances relating to markets and events to ensure the safety of those attending.
-It is the responsibility of the consent holder to gain the permission required. - The Street Trading year runs from 1 April until 31 March with annual consents expiring 31 March each year.
+8.8 All consent holders are required to notify the licensing team if they do not intend to trade, or do not trade for any reason.
+8.9 Road closures may be required in some circumstances relating to markets and events to ensure the safety of those attending.
+8.10 The Street Trading year runs from 1 April until 31 March with annual consents expiring 31 March each year.
+9.0 9.1 Private Land If a landowner gives their permission for a trader to operate on their private land, consent is not needed from the council (unless a sale takes place onto the highway).
+However, if food is sold, the business should still be registered with the Food Team (see above).

-9.0 Days and Hours of trading
+Days and Hours of trading

 When considering hours of operation, regard will be given to the use of neighboring premises and particularly residences.
-Consent holders will need to always use the consent for the days and times which it is granted.
+Consent holders will need to use the consent at all times for which it is granted.
 The council must be notified in advance if the consent is not going to be used on any occasion.

-10.0 Applications
+11.0 Applications